 Calculation of time-at risk

 The time-at-risk will be defined in two ways: 1) as the ‘intent to treat’ period, defined as the time from the cohort start date to observation period end date, and 2) as a ‘on treatment’ period, defined as the time from cohort start date to cohort end date (representing the period of persistent exposure without switching or augmentation of therapy).

+As previously described, the “on-treatment” period would be: 1) meet the primary endpoint by having MACE; 2) exit the data source (censored); 3)discontinuation of the drug (defined by a different biologic (code set 4) was prescribed), or 60-90 days after the last dispense of study drugs (censored).

 Model Specification